-Consultation with indigenous communities
+Consultation with Indigenous communities

 Sharing environmental management information with the indigenous people of the Alligator Rivers Region

-Communicating with indigenous communities
+Communicating with Aboriginal communities

 - collaborative research work in the region;

-- training and employment opportunities within SSD;
+- Indigenous training and employment opportunities within SS;

-- school based education programs.
+- school-based education programs.

 - Identification of traditional indigenous foods for radiological assessment